Adam Larsson: New Jersey Devils (2011–2016)

-Larsson made his 2014–15 season season debut on 21 October but served as a healthy scratch until 30 October.
+Larsson made his 2014–15 season debut on 21 October but served as a healthy scratch until 30 October.
 He later missed 10 games starting from 2 December while recovering from the mumps.
 Upon recovering, he was re-assigned to the Albany Devils for a conditioning stint on 19 December.
 After tallying two assists in Albany, he returned to the NHL lineup on 23 December.
 Following the 2014–15 season, Larsson became a restricted free agent under the NHL Collective Bargaining Agreement (CBA).
 The Devils made him a qualifying offer to retain his NHL rights and on 5 July 2015, he filed for salary arbitration under the CBA.
 On 25 July, he signed a six-year, $25 million contract with an average annual value of $4,166,667 to remain with the Devils.

 Edmonton Oilers (2016–2021)

 On 29 June 2016, Larsson was traded to the Edmonton Oilers in exchange for Taylor Hall.
 The trade was immediately met with derision and shock from hockey pundits who felt that the trade was lopsided in favor of the Devils.
 Oilers President and General Manager Peter Chiarelli defended the trade, saying: "(Larsson) is a younger player, not by much, by a year.
 It’s a need-based trade.
 I feel very strongly about this player.
-I think he’s only scratched the surface.
-He was really excited when I talked to him.
-He felt the same thing."
+I think he’s only scratched the surface."
 Prior to the start of the 2016–17 season, Chiarelli also added Milan Lucic, Patrick Maroon, and Zack Kassian to the Oilers lineup.
 Through the preseason and exhibition games, Larsson played on the Oilers’ top pairing with fellow countryman Oscar Klefbom.
-This continued into the regular season and the pair continued to compliment each other throughout the campaign as they grew more confident in their defensive capabilities.
+This continued into the regular season and the pair continued to complement each other throughout the campaign as they grew more confident in their defensive capabilities.
 In this new role, they helped the Oilers start the season with a 7–2–1 record and a .750 points percentage that ranks second to the Montreal Canadiens through their first ten games.
 Although Larsson only tallied three points while averaging 20:19 of ice time through 16 games, coach Todd McLellan praised him for being a "stabilizing factor" on the blue line.
 By late December, Larsson and the Oilers were contending for first place in the Pacific Division with an 18–12–6 record.
-As a member of the Oiler's top defensive pairing, Larsson had tallied two goals and four assists through 36 games and was tied for eighth in the NHL in hits with 106.
-Due to an injury to defencemen Darnell Nurse, Larsson was praised as being the Oiler's most physical blueliner.
+As a member of the Oilers' top defensive pairing, Larsson had tallied two goals and four assists through 36 games and was tied for eighth in the NHL in hits with 106.
+Due to an injury to defencemen Darnell Nurse, Larsson was praised as being the Oilers' most physical blueliner.